chrisnoonan98675/site/xl-deploy/how-to/install-and-configure-a-satellite-server.markdown

 **Important:** The `satellite.hostname` and `satellite.port` values must *exactly* match the values that you set when you [add the satellite configuration item (CI) to XL Deploy](/xl-deploy/how-to/add-a-satellite-server-to-xl-deploy.html).

-### Configure the file streaming
+### Configure the file streaming port

-In addition to the command handling, a satellite needs a port to act as a streaming server for incoming files that are needed for a deployment.
+In addition to command handling, a satellite needs a port to act as a streaming server for incoming files that are needed for a deployment.
 This port is automatically exchanged between XL Deploy and the satellite.
 You do not need to configure it manually.
+By default, port `8280` is opened on XL Deploy, and port `8480` on the satellite.

 The port is defined by the `satellite.streaming.port` property in `conf/satellite.conf`: